piyushshuklaniet/Read.me/SECURITY.md

 # Security Policy
-Cannot copy the content
-only Viewing is allowed
+Copying content is not allowed under Section 63B under IPC Only viewing the cintent is allowed
 ## Supported Versions
+2.17.21 to latest change update
 Use this section to tell people about which versions of your project are currently being supported with security updates.